GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy.rst

   the package and the name of a callable within the module separated by a ``:``.

-:program:`pyqtdeploy` itself uses the :mod:`setuptools` based structure.
+:program:`pyqt-demo` is a single standalone script.  :program:`pyqtdeploy` itself uses the :mod:`setuptools` based structure.

 The tab for defining the application source is shown below.